 - Registry operational information available on: https://share.wmda.info/x/1xJcAQ

 - Czech borders are open for the purpose of the transport of the stem cell graft.
-Permit letters are required – registry issues permit for each transport.
+Permit letters (Confirmation for foreign workers of critical infrastructure service in the Czech territory) are required – registry issues permit for each transport.

 - CNMDR may arrange courier service with hand over at the border crossing.